-This is what separates amateur bloggers from professional bloggers.
-Are you looking to make money blogging?
-Well, there are ways and means of doing that, and this puts you right in the high-level blogging bracket.
+This is what separates the amateur from professional bloggers.
+Are you looking to make money online and bring in a certain amount each month?
+Well, there are a few ways to monetize a blog, and this puts you right in the high-level blogging bracket.

-Apart from selling products or services through your blog, there are some ways to make passive income.
-They can seem complicated, but if you can get these right, you’re dead on track to making your blog your full-time job.
+Apart from selling products or services through your site, there are some ways to make passive income.
+They can seem complicated, but if you can get these right, you’re dead on track to making your site your full-time job.

 If you have an established following, affiliate marketing could really work for you.